kazoo-osaro/spnav/README.txt

 Installation
 ------------

-The spnav module installs like any other python packages.
+The spnav module installs like any other python package.
 You can install the package from the unpacked source directory by running

-  sudo python setup.up install
+  sudo python setup.py install

 Quick Test
 ----------